 The DSL will have knowledge and skills for recognising and acting upon child protection concerns, having received appropriate training.
 The DSL is also the 'Prevent Single Point of Contact' (SPOC)

-Our DSL will have knowledge and a good understanding of harmful sexual behaviours.
+Our DSL will have knowledge and a good understanding of harmful sexual behaviours and they are trained in the Brook Traffic Light Tool.

 Liaison and Referrals

 The DSL will: